mjyeaney/aci-deployment-api/README.md

     * This stops (but does not delete) the specified deployment.
 * `POST /api/deployments/{deployment-name}/release`
     * This releases the specified instance back into the pool for re-use.
 Note this may not be applicable to all containers (as the container itself needs to support re-use).
+* `GET /api/poolStatus`
+    * This returns the current pool status catalog, containing collections for both in-use and free members.
 * `GET /api/configuration`
     * Returns the current application configuration
 * `GET /api/overviewSummary`